edfvr/edfvr/README.md

 Summary of my skills:
 - A month into learning C (thoroughly this time!).
 - I have got some experience with HTML and CSS.
-- I'm learning Java Sript too.
+- I'm learning Java Script too.

 ## Reach me via: